Back to all courses

 Attendance/Duration

 If you are currently employed in social services and highly motivated to support the most vulnerable members of our society to lead fulfilling and independent lives, this could be the course for you.
 It will promote your learning and development, enhance your practice and support career progression.
-The qualification is registrable with the Scottish Social Services Council and will prepare you well for more advanced study should that be of interest to you.
+The qualification is registrable with the Scottish Social Services Council.
+It will prepare you well for more advanced study should that be of interest to you.

-Part one of the course will run from 3rd September 2025 to 30th July 2026.
+Part one of the course will run from September 2026 to July 2027.

-Part two of the course will run from September 2026 to 18th December 2026.
+Part two of the course will run from September 2027 to December 2027.

 It consists of a Tuesday evening on campus during term time, when you will benefit from the diverse range of experiences and mutual support provided by your classmates and college tutor.
 You will also complete around five hours a week of directed study at a time that is convenient to you.
 The course includes four SVQ units that you will achieve by applying your developing knowledge and understanding to your care practice, writing reflective accounts and having an SVQ assessor observe your practice.